4d/docs/docs/Concepts/variables.md

 var $entity : cs.EmployeeEntity
 ```

-## Intialing Variables in  the declaratuon line
+## Initializing Variables in the Declaration Line

-When declaring variables, you have the flexibility to specify their data type and provide an initial value, all within one line.
-Here's some examples:
+When declaring variables, you have the flexibility to specify their data type and provide an initial value in one statement.
+Here are some examples:

 ```4d
 var $a : Text:="hello"